peace-of-code/peace-of-code.github.io/page1.md

 Indent
 ---
 Indent is **4**. indent 2 and 3 was good for 80x24 terminals.
 It's 21st century it is 4!
-(8 was good for Linus leads to unbearably vertical code)
+(Linus loved 8 but it resulted in unbearably hard to read vertical code)

 Header Files
 ---